aaronpowell/aaronpowell.github.io/src/documents/posts/2011-12-12-building-data-with-tbd.html.md

 ## Sequences

-Sometimes you just want an ordered list of values and that's where `sequence` comes in.
-Sequence you provide a start point and you'll get a value incremented by one each time from there:
+Sometimes you just want an ordered list of values and that's where `sequential` comes in.
+Sequential you provide a start point and you'll get a value incremented by one each time from there:

     var data = tbd.from({ hello: 'world' })
-                .prop('hello').use(tbd.utils.sequence(1)).done()
+                .prop('hello').use(tbd.utils.sequential(1)).done()
                 .make(10);

+*Note: I had a mistake in the initial post, the method is `sequential` not `sequence`.*

 ### Date sequences